tototoshi/sbtscalariform/README.rst

 Contribution policy
 -------------------

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Along with any pull requests, please state that the contribution is your original work and that you license the work to the groll project under the project's open source license.
+Along with any pull requests, please state that the contribution is your original work and that you license the work to the sbtscalariform project under the project's open source license.

 License